 This season would feature the series' first seasonal arc: the re-emergence of the Romulans and the creation of their alliance with the Klingons.

-Christine Chapel would join the crew.
+Christine Chapel would come aboard the Enterprise.

 Kirk and Rand would become lovers.